gnutls/gnutls/CONTRIBUTING.md

 Note that, for constants and enums, "schemefied" names are used, as noted under the "Guile API Conventions" node of the manual.

+# Automated testing

+ GnuTLS primarily relies on gitlab-ci which is configured in .gitlab-ci.yml file in the repository.
+The goal is to have a test suite which runs for every new merge request prior to merging.
+There are no particular rules for the test targets, except for them being reliable and running in a reasonable timeframe (~1 hour).

 # Reviewing code

  A review as part of the gitlab merge requests, is a way to prevent errors due to these guidelines not being followed, e.g., verify there is a reasonable test suite, and whether it covers reasonably the new code, that the function naming is consistent with these guidelines, as well as check for obvious mistakes in the new